itshuey/itshuey.github.io/index.md

 ## About Me

-I’m an independent researcher focusing on AI agents, hierarchical reasoning, and preference-based systems.
+I’m a researcher interested in AI agents, hierarchical reasoning, and preference-based systems.
 Previously, I was a Research Scholar at Cohere Labs, where I worked on personalization and multi-adapter architectures.
 Before that, I was at UCL, Microsoft, and Pomona College.
+I love [jazz piano](https://www.youtube.com/watch?v=QFoapxPvZy4), my dog [Coco](https://www.instagram.com/coco_buttersun/), and noodle soups (especially [麵線](https://en.wikipedia.org/wiki/Misua)).

 <!-- ## Research Interests